Kimberley Roberts (they/them) – London, England

 Their offerings include gender affirming bodywork, somatic coaching, movement for resiliency, full spectrum birth support, transitioning companion and as well as training intentional health and wellness providers with LGBTQ+ competencies, specializing on queer, trans and non-binary individuals, to create safe and inclusive practices.

 Justine is a queer birth and postpartum doula serving diverse families and birthing people in Edmonton.

 She believes that a person’s birth experience will stay with them forever, and she is devoted to helping my clients feel empowered during pregnancy, birth and early parenthood.
 She also offers services on a sliding scale if income is a significant barrier.

 Tessa Morgan is a non-binary, autistic, full-spectrum birth worker in Edmonton, AB, Canada.
 Fat parent to their three-year old kiddo.
 Pro-choice.
 They provide birth work services on a sliding scale in an effort to make doula support more accessible to all individuals and families.

 They provide support through birth, abortion, and postpartum with a special interest in the postpartum period and parenting.
 Passionate about social justice, reading nonfiction, and beautiful photos of everyday things.
 They speak English and French, and graduated high school with a diploma in both!

 Sam (she/her) – Burlington, Ontario

 Sam has been a doula for 21 years – since just after becoming a parent for the first time – and while she has dramatically slowed down the labour support she provides, she loves teaching childbirth classes and being an informational support for those who seek her out.

-Lara Esrey (she/her/they/them) – Montreal, Quebec
+Lara Esrey (they/them) – Hamilton, Ontario

-Kemoy Jemmott (she/her) – Berlin, Germany
+kemoy jemmott (she/her) – Berlin, Germany

 Jenine Ellis (she/her) – Avonsleih, Victoria, Australia